-I decided to use the yellow heirlooms for this recipe, just for their golden color.
-These gorgeous tomatoes tempted me as I was chopping all the veggies for this dish, and I couldn’t resist popping pieces as I prepped.
+I decided to use yellow heirloom tomatoes for this recipe, just for their golden color.
+The gorgeous tomatoes tempted me as I was chopping all the veggies for this dish, and I couldn’t resist popping pieces as I prepped.
 They were amazing!
 Sweet and juicy.
-I wish I could get my hands on them all year – but that’s just one of the things that makes summer special.
+I wish I could get my hands on them all year, but that’s just one of the things that makes summer special.

 On top of tasting like fresh garden goodness, this recipe couldn’t be easier to make.
 No cooking, just a bit of chopping, a few whirls of a blender and some time in the fridge.
 Simple summer deliciousness!